Key Points

 Is low Reserve Risk automatically bullish?

 Not by itself.
-It improves the risk-reward backdrop, then you look for confluence in behaviour and valuation layers.
+It improves the risk-reward backdrop, then you look for confirmation from holder behaviour, cost basis, and flows.

 Why can Reserve Risk stay low for months?

-If HODL Bank keeps rising while price is range-bound, confidence builds and the denominator stays heavy.
+If HODL Bank keeps rising while price is range-bound, confidence builds in the background and the denominator stays heavy.

 ➡️ Kairos timing windows to plan entries before the crowd moves